 SWEAT AND SMELLY GARMENT

 Remember not to use too much laundry detergent!
 Too much detergent can give unwanted effects and problems and is not environment-friendly.
 Too much detergent can also lead to detergent residues remain in the clothes, which in turn can lead to skin irritations.
-Dispense detergent according dosage instructions.
-WASHOLOGIS laundry products have clear dosage instructions and is always delivered with a dosing cup.
+Dispense detergent according to dosage instructions.
+WASHOLOGIS laundry products have clear dosage instructions and the detergents is always delivered with a dosing cup.
 Use the filled dosing cup inside the drum.
 Except for pre-washing programs.
 This way you avoid residues in the detergent drawer so you do not mix different detergents for different fabrics.

 SORT YOUR LAUNDRY INTO COLOUR AND TEMPERATURE.